mitchellkolb/living-atlas/README.md

 # How to Set Up
-These instructions are for a local instance.
+These instructions are for a local instance, you will need to terminal instances to run the frontend and backend.
 Open a new terminal and check that the following libraries are installed:
    * python3
    * pip (used for installing required libraries to run the backend)
    * node.js (enables npm commands)

 **Running the Frontend:**
-   1. Go into the `/client` directory.
+   1. Go into the `/LivingAtlas1-main/client` directory.
-   2. Open this directory in a terminal.
-   3. Type `npm install` to enable React and all of the node modules used.
+   2. Type `npm install` to enable React and all of the node modules used.
+   3. This github repo is currently connected to our hosting service so our frontend is setup for that.
+To run this locally you need to redirect the frontend to run on your localhost.
+You can do this by uncommenting the baseURL line of code in the `/client/src/api.js` file that matches your open port.
-   4. Run the command `npm start` to initialize the frontend on port 3000.
+   4. Run the command `npm start` to initialize the frontend on an open port like 3000.

 **Running the Backend:**
-1. Open a new terminal and navigate to the `/backend` directory.
+1. Open a new terminal and navigate to the `/LivingAtlas1-main/backend` directory.
 2. Use `pip install -r requirements.txt` to install all of the requirements.
 3. Use `uvicorn main:app --reload` to locally host the backend on port 8000 (`--reload` makes the backend restart anytime an update happens to a file; you can choose to leave this part out).
     - If the above command doesn’t work, try running `python .\main.py` instead.
-4. To run the docs for the backend and test each individual endpoint, go to [http://localhost:8000/docs](http://localhost:8000/docs) in your browser.
+4. To run the docs for the backend and test each individual endpoint, go to your open port link [http://localhost:8000/docs](http://localhost:8000/docs) in your browser.

+**Troublshooting Tips**
-**Connecting the Frontend and Local Backend:**
+- Connecting the Frontend and Local Backend:**
    1. By default, the frontend should be connected to the hosted backend on Render.
 This can be checked by looking into the JavaScript file named `api.js` found inside the `/client/src` directory.
    2. Each `baseURL` found in this file will have a comment describing where it is deployed.
 Comment out all of these hosted `baseURL` statements.
    3. To switch to the local backend, simply uncomment `baseURL: 'http://localhost:8000'`.